mythril-forge/homebrew-spells/spells/level-5/contagion.md

 ### Blinding Sickness
 Pain grips the creature's mind, and its eyes turn milky white.
-The creature has disadvantage on Wisdom checks and Wisdom saving throws and is **blinded**.
+The creature has disadvantage on Wisdom ability checks and Wisdom saving throws and is **blinded**.

 ### Filth Fever
 A raging fever sweeps through the creature's body.
-The creature has disadvantage on Strength checks, Strength saving throws, and attack rolls that use Strength.
+The creature has disadvantage on Strength ability checks, Strength saving throws, and attack rolls that use Strength.

 ### Flesh Rot
 The creature's flesh decays.
-The creature has disadvantage on Charisma checks and vulnerability to all damage.
+The creature has disadvantage on Charisma ability checks and vulnerability to all damage.

 ### Mindfire
 The creature's mind becomes feverish.
-The creature has disadvantage on Intelligence checks and Intelligence saving throws, and the creature behaves as if under the effects of the [*confusion*](./confusion) spell during combat.
+The creature has disadvantage on Intelligence ability checks and Intelligence saving throws, and the creature behaves as if under the effects of the [*confusion*](./confusion) spell during combat.

 ### Seizure
 The creature is overcome with shaking.